 Du Bois was honored during a ceremony in Great Barrington that included readings of his work, tours of his former home site, and talks from UMass professors praising him for his contributions to society.
 Du Bois was raised in Great Barrington and died on Aug.
 27, 1963.
 He is recognized as a scholar, essayist, activist and civil rights champion.

 Du Bois was born and raised in Great Barrington, attended college at 17, and then within a year was teaching public education in Tennessee, according to Shabazz.
-His teaching experience served as a defining moment as he saw discrimination firsthand.

 Du Bois would go on to become the first African-American to earn a doctoral degree from Harvard University.
 He would go on to be a co-founder of the National Association for the Advancement of Colored People (NAACP).
 At the height of the McCarthy era in the 1950s, he was falsely accused of being an agent of a foreign power, and later exonerated.